sneumann/shiny-server/README.md

 To customize any of the above, or to explore the other ways Shiny Server can host Shiny apps, see the [Shiny Server Configuration Reference](https://rstudio.github.io/shiny-server/latest/#configuration-settings) for details on the various ways Shiny Server can be configured.

+## Virtual machine generation with Vagrant

+There are [Vagrant](https://www.vagrantup.com/) configurations to generate virtual machine images (VMs) with the current version of shiny-server installed in the vagrant/ subdirectoy.
+Go to the distribution of your choice, and issue ````vagrant up```` which will pull the OS image and install everything inside the VM.
+Once finished, go to http://10.0.0.72:3838/ to visit the sample applications.

 ## Documentation & Contact & Support

 See [the Administrator's Guide to Shiny Server](https://rstudio.github.io/shiny-server/latest/) for more complete documentation regarding the setup and management of Shiny Server.